websockets/ws/doc/ws.md

 `handleProtocols` takes two arguments:

-- `protocols` {Array} The list of WebSocket subprotocols indicated by the client in the `Sec-WebSocket-Protocol` header.
+- `protocols` {Set} The list of WebSocket subprotocols indicated by the client in the `Sec-WebSocket-Protocol` header.
 - `request` {http.IncomingMessage} The client HTTP GET request.